sakuli/sakuli.github.io/content/testing.md

 slug: testing
 ---

 Sakuli makes it easy to write tests that act like a real user.
 It automatically sets up and starts a webdriver instance and also lets you take control over the mouse and keyboard of the system.
+The example below is showing a basic login to an imaginary webbased service with login form:
 {{< highlight typescript >}}

 (async () => {